ToeJam & Earl III: Mission to Earth: Development

 Visual Concepts assisted with the development process, as ToeJam & Earl Productions was struggling with the game's technical demands.
 Johnson and Voorsanger indicated the development of a new character with the game's working title, "ToeJam, Earl, and Latisha."
-Lisa Lopes was nearly signed to provide Latisha's voice acting, but disagreements over fees caused the deal to fail.
+Rapper and TLC member Lisa Lopes nearly signed on to provide the voice of the game's new character Latisha, however financial disagreements with Lopes' agent caused the deal to cease.
 Actress Sherrie Jackson provided the character's voice instead.
-The game was previewed at E3 in 2001, but Sega subsequently ceased its support of the Dreamcast due to poor commercial performance.
+The game was previewed at E3 in 2001, but Sega subsequently cancelled its support of the Dreamcast due to poor commercial performance.
 Once again, Johnson's preferred format was the PlayStation 2 or Nintendo GameCube, but the developer ultimately ported the game to Microsoft's Xbox because of its technical simplicity, as well as free advertising offered to Sega by Microsoft.
 Promotional copies of the game portrayed the Anti-Funk as a disembodied head reminiscent of a Ku Klux Klan mask—an anti-racism statement, according to Johnson.
 Sega vetoed this, however, and the character was changed to a skull design for the game's retail release.

-In September 2013 an unreleased Dreamcast version of ToeJam & Earl III: Mission to Earth was found on a Katana Development Kit.
+In September 2013, an unreleased Dreamcast version of ToeJam & Earl III: Mission to Earth was found on a Katana Development Kit.
 Sega was asked to approve its release, but no response was ever received.
-The creators of this series, Greg Johnson and Mark Voorsanger, agreed to a community release.
-The Dreamcast prototype is now available for downloading online.
+Johnson and Voorsanger agreed to a community release soon afterward, and the Dreamcast prototype became available for public download in 2018.